By Euro Weekly News Media • 08 November 2011 • 9:00

 “Out of the thousands of fish therapy spa’s worldwide with millions of people using the treatment, there has not been one single reported case of any infection ever being passed through using fish therapy,” he said.

 The Sun’s front page article “sensationalized” the report, “blowing it out of proportion,” said Mason.
-“Probably half the fish spa’s in the
+“Probably half the fish spa’s in the UK were put out of business overnight following this report.”

 Meanwhile, Serran of Derma Fish in Fuengirola said “Like other spas, our tanks are cleaned daily, we use clean water and germicidal pumps that filter and clean the water to ensure perfect clarity, while strong UV light kills any bacteria.”

-“Garra Rufa fish have been used to treat skin conditions in
+“Garra Rufa fish have been used to treat skin conditions in Turkey for more than a Century, with no adverse effects, only beneficial ones,” Serran added.

 “Even the photo used to illustrate the article used the wrong fish.
 Instead of the toothless Garra Rufa fish, it shows a Chinese species called Chin-Chin, which have teeth when they are mature,” she said.